autonity/docs.autonity.org/content/docs/account-holders/unlock-acct/_index.md

   {{% alert title="Note" %}}Both of these unlock approaches have pros and cons, which are outlined in following sections.{{% /alert %}}

-## Sign using `autcli`
+## Sign using `aut`

-For how to sign and submit transactions with the Python CLI `autcli` see:
+For how to sign and submit transactions with the Python CLI `aut` see:

-- [Create an account](/account-holders/create-acct/) for how to create a new account or import an existing account's private key into `autcli`.
+- [Create an account](/account-holders/create-acct/) for how to create a new account or import an existing account's private key into `aut`.
-- [Submit a transaction from Autonity autcli](/account-holders/submit-trans-autcli/) for how to configure the keystore and accounts in `.autrc` to sign transactions.
+- [Submit a transaction from Autonity Utility Tool (aut)](/account-holders/submit-trans-autcli/) for how to configure the keystore and accounts in `.autrc` to sign transactions.

 ## Sign using `clef` signer with Autonity NodeJS Console